How Much Is My Website Worth? (Website Valuation Guide)

 Step 3: Choose an Appropriate Multiple

-After you know how much profit your site averages per month, the last step is to decide what multiple should be used to determine the site’s value.
-Currently, 3x annual profit or 36x monthly profit is common for content sites and e-commerce businesses that are sold through brokers.
+After you know how much profit your site averages per month, the last step is to decide what multiple should be used to determine its value.
+Currently, 3x annual profit or 36x monthly profit is common for content sites and e-commerce businesses sold through brokers, assuming traffic and revenue are stable or growing.

 If your site averages $10,000 in profit per month and you’re using a multiple of 36x, the site’s value is $360,000.